mindee/mindee-api-nodejs/README.md

 # Usage

-You can use the SDK easily by creating a Client like this :
+You can use the SDK easily by creating a Client like this:

 ```js
 const { Client } = require("mindee");